OpenSlides/openslides-backend/docs/actions/motion_category.number_motions.md

 ```

 ## Actions
 `motion_category.number_motions` is called with the id of the _main category_ to number all motions.
 Categories itself build a tree with the `motion_category/parent_id`/`motion_category/children_ids` and `motion_category/weight` fields.
-We are going to number all motions in all *affected categories*.
+All motions in all *affected categories* are numbered.
 The set of affected categories includes the main category and all categories in the tree of categories below it.
-These motions are called _affected motions_, since they will all be renamed.
+These motions are called _affected motions_, since they are all renamed.
 All affected motions are numbered in the order of `motion/category_weight`.

+### Amendments
-First thing to do is a precheck regarding *amendments* (A motion which has a lead motion; relation `motion/lead_motion_id`).
-For each affected motion it is checked if it is an amendment and if so, that the lead motion is also an affected motion.
-If this is not true for each affected motion, an error must be returned.
+For each affected motion it is checked if it is an amendment (A motion which has a lead motion; relation `motion/lead_motion_id`) and if so, if the lead motion is also an affected motion.
+If this is not true for each affected motion, an error is returned.
 [This is the original error message](https://github.com/OpenSlides/OpenSlides/blob/stable/3.4.x/server/openslides/motions/numbering.py#L168).

-Next, we need to handle motion category prefixes.
+### Category prefix
 The prefix is optional, so it can be empty.
-The prefix is going to be a part of the `motion/number`.
-We want to have the following: If a prefix of an affected category is empty, it should get the prefix from the parent.
-This stops when reaching the main category, e.g. if it has no prefix, each child that does not have prefixes will also not get a prefix (this is intended).
+If a prefix of an affected category is empty, it gets the prefix from the parent.
+This stops when reaching the main category, e.g. if it has no prefix, each child that does not have prefixes also doesn't get a prefix (this is intended).
 Also the prefixes of the categories do not change, this is just for numbering.
-So it might be good to create a dictionary `prefixes`, which maps a calculated prefix to each category.
-E.g. if you have this (linear) tree (syntax: `<id>: <prefix>`): `1: "A"` -> `2: ""` -> `3: "B"`, this would be the mapping: `{1: "A", 2: "A", 3: "B"}`.
-Another example: `1: "A"` -> `2: ""` -> `3: "B"` where the main category is 2 (1 is not an affected category!), this would be the mapping: `{2: "", 3: "B"}`.
+If a prefix is found, it will be prepended to the number.

+### Number
-Now onto the new `number` values to generate.
-Remember that `motion/number` is a string.
-We have multiple counters for the actual numbervalue (the actual integer), named `number_value` (see similarities to [motion.create](motion.create.md)),  beginning at 1.
+`motion/number` is a string.
+There multiple counters for the actual number value (the actual integer), named `number_value` (see similarities to [motion.create](motion.create.md)),  beginning at 1.
 For all non-amendments, there is one single counter, named _main counter_.
 There is also a counter for every amendment's lead motion, so the amendments of one lead motion can be numbered.
 For every affected motion, do:

 - If the motion is not an amendment, the `number` consists of three parts `ABC`:
   - `A`: the prefix form `prefixes` of the category of the motion